FAQs

 • Check the Stay Covered NJ website frequently.
 The Stay Covered NJ Toolkit is updated to reflect the most current guidance.

-How has NJ FamilyCare/Medicaid prepared for the end of the PHE?
+How has NJ FamilyCare/Medicaid prepared for the return to regular renewals?

 NJ FamilyCare/Medicaid is working with managed care organizations (MCOs), County Boards of Social Services, and community partners to